ABS - See Annual Benefits Statement.

 Ordinary Disability Retirement - A retirement plan available to certain eligible members, who have become physically and/or mentally incapable of performing their work duties.

-Outside Teaching Service - The sum of credited teaching or pedagogical supervisory service that Tier I members rendered on a regular per-annum basis in a school or college not maintained by the City of New York.
+Outside Teaching Service - The sum of credited teaching or pedagogical supervisory service that Tier I members performed on a regular per-annum basis in a school or college not maintained by the City of New York.
 Tier I members may apply to purchase this service within four years of joining TRS or attaining Tier I status.

 Password - A sequence of 8-50 case-sensitive characters that allows members to log into the secure section of our website.
 A password must include at least one letter and at least one number; it can contain one or more special characters.
 It cannot be similar to a member's username or contain any spaces; it should not contain a member's name, date of birth, TRS number, or Social Security number.
 A password must be entered in conjunction with a username.